opencast/opencast/docs/guides/developer/docs/development-process.md

 Coding Rules
 ------------

-Maven will automatically check for coding style violations and interrupt the process if it founds any, displaying a message about it.
+Maven will automatically check for coding style violations for Java and interrupt the build process if any are found, displaying a message about it.
 Apart from that, here are some general rules:

 Java: